How we use your personal information for Community Development

 - assistance with personal activities (collecting medicine, shopping, dog walking)

 - information about council services (Lifeline plus, At Home library service)

 - receiving a friendly telephone call to check on wellbeing and support if feeling lonely

 - Neighbourhood Networks where local people and partners come together for the benefit of the wider community (including community hubs)

 - Process grant funding applications on behalf of the Council, Welsh Government or UK Central Government

 2. What and whose personal information we hold?

-We hold information about past and present organisations and community groups who have taken part in Community developments
+We also hold information about past organisations and community groups who have taken part in Community developments.

 The types of information we collect and use will typically include: